cloud-bulldozer/scale-ci-deploy/docs/ocp4_scale.md

 # OpenShift 4 Scale playbook

-Currently the OpenShift 4 scale playbook has only been tested against environments in AWS on us-west-2 region.
+The scale playbook is `OCP-4.X/scale.yml` and can scale an existing cluster's worker machinesets up or down.
 The playbook follows the same conventions as the install playbooks in terms of running/orchestrating.

-The scale playbook is `OCP-4.X/scale.yml` and can scale an existing cluster.

 Running from CLI: